 Keep the heat inside

 It's all well and good generating heat but what's the point unless you can keep it inside to warm your home?

 While your heaters may need ventilation as discussed, it's also vital that you make sure your home is insulated and draught-proofed sufficiently to retain the heat you generate.

 The first step towards keeping your home warm is loft insulation.
 Even if you already have some loft insulation in place it's worth checking whether you have the recommended level installed.
 Insulation installed in the 1970s or 1980s is likely to be insufficient; you can read our dedicated guide to loft insulation for more.

 Your home may also be suitable for wall insulation.
 Homes built after 1930 are likely to have cavity walls, meaning and inner and an outer wall.
-While some newer homes will already have insulation between the inner and the outer walls many will not.
-While the process is expensive, it can save you up to £135 a year.
+While some newer homes will already have insulation between the inner and the outer walls, many will not.
+While the process is expensive, it can save you up to £225 a year, according to the Energy Savings Trust.
 You can read more in our wall insulation guide.